pabloturati/devices-clientapp/README.md

 2. Navigate to the repo directory and install dependencies using `npm install`.

 3. Once installed, start the server using the following script `npm start`.
-The server will run by default in [http://localhost:3000/](http://localhost:3000/).
+The server will run by default on [http://localhost:3000/](http://localhost:3000/).

 Refer the repo [devicesTask_serverApp](https://github.com/NinjaMSP/devicesTask_serverApp) readme file for further information.

-Once the server is running, to run the frontend single application project [devices-clientapp](https://github.com/pabloturati/devices-clientapp), follow the next steps:
+Once the server is running, to run the frontend single page application for this project [devices-clientapp](https://github.com/pabloturati/devices-clientapp), follow the next steps:

 1. Clone the frontend project repo [devices-clientapp](https://github.com/pabloturati/devices-clientapp) into a local folder.

-2. Navigate to the repository directory and run `npm install`
+2. Navigate to the repository directory and run `npm install` to install of the project dependencies

 3. To start the project, use the command `npm start`.
-Project will be served in port 5000.
+The application will be served on port 5000.
 If the default browser does not open, navigate to [http://localhost:5000/](http://localhost:5000/).

 ## Testing